nrennie/outlier-detection-in-network-revenue-management/README.md

-# Detecting outlying demand in multi-leg bookings for transportation networks
+# Data-driven outlier detection for demand management in transportation networks

-The R Code corresponding to the paper "Detecting outlying demand in multi-leg bookings for transportation networks".
+The R code corresponding to the paper "Data-driven outlier detection for demand management in transportation networks".
+Previously submitted to arXiv as ["Detecting outlying demand in multi-leg bookings for transportation networks"](https://arxiv.org/abs/2104.04157).

 ## Prepare the data